tonton-golio/computational_physics/assets/quantum_optics/text/topic2.md

     =
     \Ket{n_1, n_2, \cdots, n_j, \cdots}
 $$
-This state means how many photo in each mode.
+This state means how many photon in each mode.

-We can also think the anihilation operator of multi-mode state.
+We can also think the annihilation operator of multi-mode state.
 $$
     \hat{a}_i
     \Ket{\left\{n_j\right\}}